-One of the best ways to find new drugs is to leverage knowledge of previous attempts, successful and otherwise.
+One of the best ways to find new drugs for human or animal health is to leverage knowledge of previous attempts, successful and otherwise.
 With a big enough collection of facts, it becomes possible to learn about the patterns that make some molecules able to treat or cure diseases, whereas others have no effect or have unintended toxic consequences that stop them from being useful in the clinic.

-Building computational models using the results from experiments done by other scientists is a way to leverage the power of machine learning to guide the process of selecting new drug candidates, and has been used by large pharmaceutical companies for decades.
+Building computational models using the results from experiments done by other scientists against targets or specific pathogens (bacteria, parasites viruses etc) is a way to leverage the power of machine learning to guide the process of selecting new drug candidates, and has been used by large pharmaceutical companies for decades.
 There are many different techniques available for computational modeling, and this is done using powerful software.
 But this power comes with barriers that make it prohibitive for use by non-experts.

-Collaborations Pharmaceuticals Inc. have gathered a large collection of openly available data that represents over 1000's of different biological targets, and for each of these targets, we have already built and validated the computational models.
+Collaborations Pharmaceuticals Inc. have gathered a large collection of openly available data that represents many thousands of different biological targets, and for each of these targets, we have already built and validated the computational models.
 These targets include both ones that represent diseases and medical conditions, and off-targets that fall under the ADME/tox categories, and are to be avoided.
 These computational models can be made available using our Assay Central software that is easy to use, even by the standards of consumer software, requiring no expertise.
-We can also make the models readily shared as Java jar files.

 Assay Central supports and facilitates early discovery work enabling the curation of high quality datasets from public and or proprietary data.
 Assay Central can be used for building machine learning models that in turn can be used to filter and score compounds prior to testing.
 Assay Central lowers the entry point for accessing powerful cheminformatics technologies that can be used for drug discovery and makes models accessible from the burgeoning public datasets.
 Assay Central provides these models with an intuitive interface for the end user.